Westsächsische Hochschule Zwickau: Student life

 Outside of classes, the university also offers a number of extracurricular activities, including a student choir and a range of casual sport programs.
 Since 2006, one of the most significant student groups at the WHZ has been the Formula Student Team.
-The student team constructs a single seat, technically sophisticated race car and competes against other teams around the world at racing events.
+The student team constructs a single-seat, technically sophisticated race car and competes against other teams around the world at racing events.
 The competition also includes the business aspects of automotive manufacturing such as marketing and business planning.
 In 2008, the WHZ has been officially recognized as a “family friendly university.”
 It offers day-care and kindergarten places for the children of students, a mini children's library, a children's sports group and free meal cards in the cafeteria for children under 6.
 The university's students’ union operates three student clubs, which host events throughout the school year.

-Ranking & Presence
+Rankings

-In 2016, WHZ was ranked No. 1 school for studying Automotive Engineering.
-The automotive Engineering program in this institution allows students to specialize in different phases of the course.
-These choices are car body engineering, internal combustion engines or automotive service.
+In 2016, WHZ was ranked No. 1 school for studying automotive engineering.
+The automotive engineering program here allows students to specialize in different phases of the course.
+These choices are car body engineering, internal combustion engines or automotive services.